 The latest 8th generation Sentra is Nissan’s bold statement, showcasing advancements in design, technology, and performance.
 It’s a clear response to shifting market demands and lessons learned from previous models.

-However, 2020 is marked as the Nissan Sentra year to avoid, mainly due to teething problems with the Forward Collision Avoidance system and steering issues.
+However, 2020 is marked as the Nissan Sentra year to avoid, primarily due to initial problems with the Forward Collision Avoidance system and steering issues.

 The Best Years: 2023

-As you might expect, the 2023 Sentra takes the crown as the best eighth-generation Nissan Sentra model.
+As you might expect, the 2023 Sentra takes the crown as the finest eighth-generation Nissan Sentra model.

 The car’s design got a significant modern makeover, featuring sharper lines, a more aggressive stance, and an interior that screams luxury.

 J.D.
-Power‘s impressive rating of 85 points for the 8th generation Sentra, with a particular nod to the 2023 model, speaks volumes about the overwhelming approval from both industry critics and everyday drivers.
+Power‘s exceptional rating of 85 points for the 8th generation Sentra, with a particular nod to the 2023 model, speaks volumes about the overwhelming approval from both industry critics and everyday motorists.

-Fuel consumption rates are nothing to sneeze at either, standing remarkably at 22 mpg for city driving and 44 mpg on the highway, further underlining the model’s efficiency.
+Fuel consumption rates are nothing to sneeze at either, standing remarkably at 22 mpg for city driving and 44 mpg on the highway, further underlining the model’s effectiveness.

 The Neutral Years: 2021, 2022